chipsalliance/rocket-chip/groundtest/README.md

 The groundtest package defines a GroundTestTile, which extends a rocket-chip Tile.
-A number of Configs in rocket-chip instantiate GroundTestTile(s) in place of other types of Tiles, (see rocket-chip/src/main/scala/TestConfigs.scala).
+A number of Configs in rocket-chip instantiate GroundTestTile(s) in place of other types of Tiles (see rocket-chip/src/main/scala/TestConfigs.scala).

-Running a ground test can be achieved in rocket-chip by:
+Running a ground test can be achieved in rocket-chip as follows (assuming the `build.sh` script in the `rocket-chip/riscv-tools` directory has already been run).

 ```
 cd emulator
 make CONFIG=<GroundTestConfigName>
+ln -s ../riscv-tools/riscv-tests/build/isa/rv64ui-p-simple
-./emulator-Top-<GroundTestConfigName> <other args>
+./emulator-Top-<GroundTestConfigName> rv64ui-p-simple <other args>
 ```

 Currently the Configs which include GroundTestTile(s) are: